SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 Defining a Base Class
 ---------------------

-Any class that does not inherit from another class is known as a :newTerm:`base class`.
+Any class that doesn't inherit from another class is known as a :newTerm:`base class`.

 .. note::